 The New England Intercollegiate Golf Association (NEIGA) is a non-profit organization, which was first organized in 1934 at the Oakley Country Club in Watertown, Massachusetts.
-NEIGA is believed to be the largest gathering of collegiate players from NCAA Divisions I, II, III and Club competing at the same location on a 36-hole layout.
-Thirty-seven New England colleges and universities competed in the 2015 fall championship hosted at The Captains Golf Course in Brewster, Mass.
+NEIGA is believed to be the largest gathering of collegiate players from different NCAA Divisions competing at the same location on a 36-hole layout.
+Twenty-eight New England colleges and universities are competing in the 2019 fall championship hosted at The Captains Golf Course in Brewster, Mass.

 BABSON COLLEGE MEN WIN THE 85th ANNUAL NEIGA CHAMPIONSHIP

 BATES COLLEGE WOMEN WIN THE 4TH ANNUAL WOMEN’S CHAMPIONSHIP.

 NIKO GIANELOS SHOOTS A TWO-DAY TOTAL OF 145 (1-OVER) TO BECOME THE OVERALL MEDALIST

 AMERICAN INTERNATIONAL COLLEGE JUNIOR PAULETTE ROMERO IS THE WOMEN’S MEDALIST

 Brewster, Mass -- Teams from 28 colleges and universities across New England gathered at The Captains Course in Brewster, MA, on Sunday and Monday, October 20-21, 2019 for the 85th Annual Men’s and 4th Annual Women’s New England Intercollegiate Golf Championship.
 One hundred and thirty-seven golfers from Divisions II and III competed.
 The NEIGA was pleased to have Cleveland Golf / Srixon return as the ‘Presenting Sponsor”.